-Around 46% of all 857 million guns in civilian hands belonged to people living in the United States last year, according to a survey released on Monday.
+Around 46% of all 857 million guns in civilian hands around the world belonged to people living in the United States in 2017, a survey has found.

 The SAS found that gun ownership among civilians (84.6%) dwarfed state militaries (13.1%) and law enforcements’ (2.2%) stockpiles, and that number had grown by more than 200 million since 2006.